-RPT-Fitch Maintains Northern Ireland Electricity's Senior Unsecured Rating on RWN
+RPT-Fitch maintains Northern Ireland Electricity's senior unsecured rating on RWN

-Fitch Ratings is maintaining Northern Ireland Electricity Limited’s (NIE) ‘A-’ senior unsecured rating on Rating Watch Negative (RWN).
-NIE Finance plc’s GBP400m notes due 2026 - also rated ‘A-’ - also remain on RWN.
+Fitch Ratings has maintained Northern Ireland Electricity Limited’s (NIE) ‘A-’ senior unsecured rating on Rating Watch Negative (RWN).
+The ‘A-’ rating of GBP400m notes due 2026 issued by NIE Finance plc also remains on RWN.
 The agency has affirmed NIE’s Long-term Issuer Default Rating (IDR) at ‘BBB+'.
 The Outlook on the Long-term IDR is Stable.

-The affirmation of the Long-term IDR and the Stable Outlook reflect NIE’s ties to its ultimate parent Electricity Supply Board (ESB; BBB+/Stable; senior unsecured BBB+), including full ownership, liquidity support by ESB and a back-to-back interest rate swap arrangements entered into by the two companies in April 2011.
+The affirmation of the Long-term IDR and the Stable Outlook reflect NIE’s ties to its ultimate parent Electricity Supply Board (ESB; BBB+/Stable; senior unsecured BBB+) including full ownership, the fact that NIE’s liquidity funding is provided by ESB and a back-to-back interest rate swap arrangements entered into by the two companies in April 2011.

-The RWN continues to reflect the pending ‘Transmission and Distribution Price Controls 2013-2017’ (RP5) for NIE which could lead to a weaker standalone credit profile for the company (currently assessed at ‘BBB+') and hence a downgrade of its senior unsecured rating, which is notched up by one level from the standalone credit profile.
-A weaker standalone credit profile would therefore result in the senior unsecured rating of NIE being equal to that of ESB, even though NIE’s IDR may remain unchanged at ‘BBB+’ due to the parent’s support.
+The RWN continues to reflect the pending ‘Transmission and Distribution Price Controls 2013-2017’ (RP5) for NIE that could lead to a weaker standalone credit profile for the company and hence a downgrade of its senior unsecured rating.
+This is because a weaker standalone credit profile would not allow the senior unsecured rating of NIE to exceed that of ESB, even though NIE’s IDR may remain unchanged at ‘BBB+’ due to the parent’s support.

 Negative: Future developments that could lead to negative rating action include: